nuke-haus/mapnuke/README.md

 Shortcomings I've acknowledged but lazily ignored.

-- Support for all valid playercounts.
-Currently missing support for the following player counts: 21, 22.
+- Currently missing map layouts for the following player counts: 21, 22.
 - Improve performance.
 Map generation process is kind of sluggish right now.
 The sprite placement code needs optimizing.
 - Improve poor FPS when many sprites are being rendered on large maps....
 If possible.
 - Improve sprite placement.
 Currently some sprites will overlap in places where they shouldn't.